Lobster-Protocol/contracts/README.md

 ### TWAP Requirements

-The vault uses a 7-day TWAP for accurate price calculations.
+The vault uses a TWAP for accurate price calculations.
 For proper operation:
 - **Pool must have swap activity** to populate TWAP observations
-- New pools without sufficient history may revert on operations requiring TWAP
+- New pools without sufficient history may revert on operations requiring TWAP -> solution: add some observations or do some swaps

-> **Note**: The vault will work fine with pools less than 7 days old if `performanceFeeScaled = 0`

 ### Position Management Best Practices